-- Walk forwards with your hands, letting the ball roll down your body till your shins are resting on it.
+- Walk forwards with your hands, letting the ball roll down your body untilyour shins are resting on it.

-- Ensure that your wrists are beneath your shoulders and your back and legs are straight as in a push up starting position.
+- Come to a plank with the tops of your feet on the ball – make sure that your wrists are beneath your shoulders, your abdominals are in, and your back and legs are straight as in a push-up starting position.

 - Do 12 reps on each side.